Global DNS Resolution Balancing

 Dual-stack considerations

-Both IPv4 and IPv6 prefixes are announced from every POP.
-Resolvers that support IPv6 will naturally pick the best path for each address family independently.
+Both IPv4 and IPv6 prefixes are announced from participating POPs.
+Resolvers that support IPv6 can take different paths for each address family.
 This means an AAAA record query might be answered by a different POP than an A record query from the same resolver, depending on IPv4 vs IPv6 routing topology.
-In practice, the performance difference is negligible because both paths terminate at well-connected POPs.
+Monitoring should treat the two address families separately.

 Dual Network Architecture

-By splitting the network this way we can uphold jurisdictional promises while still offering a single-pane-of-glass experience.
-Customers that need EU-only answering simply delegate to the EU nameservers; everyone else benefits from the wider global coverage without changing integrations.
+By splitting the network this way we can offer regional serving choices while still providing one management experience.
+Customers that need EU-scoped authoritative answering delegate to the EU nameservers; everyone else benefits from the wider global coverage without changing integrations.

 Inside DNScale's GDRB pipeline